 Timor Leste remains a fragile state, burdened by political dissension, violence, a weak economy, and widespread poverty due to centuries of colonial rule and decades of bitter civil strife.

-- In 1989, she founded Instituto Seculare Maun Alin Iha Kristu (ISMAIK), or Secular Institute of Brothers and Sisters in Christ, a lay institute of men and women dedicated to uplifting the poorest of the poor through projects in health care, education, farming, animal husbandry, and other self-help initiatives.
+MANA LOU founded Secular Institute of Brothers and Sisters in Christ (ISMAIK) in 1989, a lay institute of men and women dedicated to uplifting the poorest of the poor through projects in health care, education, farming, animal husbandry, and other self-help initiatives.

-- In partnership with an American doctor, Mana Lou also established Bairo-Ata Clinic, a large, free clinic for the poor that averages 300 patients daily and is the nation’s largest provider of tuberculosis treatment.
+In partnership with an American doctor, MANA LOU also established Bairo Pite Clinic, a large, free clinic for the poor that averages 300 patients daily and is the nation’s largest provider of tuberculosis treatment.

 For Timor Leste, centuries of colonial rule and decades of bitter civil strife have killed a third of the country’s population in its struggle to be a free and independent nation.
 It remains a fragile state, burdened by political dissension, violence, a weak economy, and widespread poverty.
 This is a situation in which the work of civil society and ordinary citizens is urgent and invaluable.

 MARIA DE LOURDES MARTINS CRUZ, widely known as MANA LOU,was born one of seven children of a well-to-do coffee planter in Liquica, Timor Leste.
 Displaying an affinity for religious work as a child, she studied at a Jesuit institute in Yogyakarta, Indonesia, where she was exposed to the liberation theology of Gustavo Gutierrez and the pedagogy of Paulo Freire.
 She then joined the Canossian Sisters congregation, but left before taking her final vows when she discerned that her personal vocation lay outside the convent walls.